top of page

 — Fiduciary Duty

-Committed to provide the best possible care, providers have Restricted “Time” and “Intent”:
+Committed to provide the best-possible-care, providers have Restricted “Time” and “Intent”:

-$4.7 Trillion Produces 60 Zettabytes of
+$4.7 Trillion Produces 60 Zettabytes of Health Data; Less than 1% is Openly Accessible

 Interoperability